Cell Phone Shopper's Guide

 Bloated data costs is another big problem.
 Any time you are surfing the web, checking emails, streaming music or posting on social media, your phone is using up “data.”
 Data costs can take up a significant portion of your bill, which is why it is important to accurately gauge your usage per month and then choose a plan that most closely matches your data needs.

 Data is measured in gigabytes (GB).
-According to mobile measurement company, Mobidia, U.S. wireless customers on average consumed about 1.8 GB of data each month in 2014.
+In 2015, North American consumers with smartphones used an average of 3.7 GB of data per month, according to Ericsson’s Mobility Report.
 To give you an idea of what that means, consider that 1 GB is about equal to each of the following tasks: